keyboardio/Kaleidoscope/plugins/Kaleidoscope-EEPROM-Settings/README.md

 > Returns either `true` or `false`, depending on whether the sealed settings are
 > to be considered valid or not.
+>
+> When given an argument of `1`, accepts the current settings as valid, regardless of whether the settings layout matches.
+> Accepting also stores the current checksum, so it will be considered valid in the future.

 ### `settings.version`

 > Returns the version of the settings.

-### `settings.acceptInvalid 1`

-> Accepts the current settings as valid, regardless of whether the settings layout matches.
-> Also stores the current checksum, so it will be considered valid in the future.
-> The argument of `1` is required, to prevent accidental activation.

 ### `eeprom.contents`